petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 ### Development Environment Access

 The `dev` environment's Liferay DXP access is protected by default credentials, which are shared in your provisioning email.
-Customize the Nginx configuration and set your own credentials, and store them as secrets.
+Customize the nginx configuration, set your own credentials, and store them as secrets.